-A written warning from the Chair, on behalf of and agreed by the sub-committee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance.
+A written warning from the Chair, on behalf of and agreed by the Hearing Committee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance.

-A final written warning as above, which states that if the behaviour is repeated the member or Trustee will be asked to leave the u3a or committee, with immediate effect.
+A final written warning as above, which states that if the behaviour is repeated the member or Trustee will be asked to leave the u3a or the u3a committee, with immediate effect.